alchemy-adv-fullstack/adv-fullstack-reducer-shopping-deliverable/README.md

 ## Description

 This is a retake on an old shopping list application.
+We need a means of:

+1. Adding shopping items to a shopping list.
+2. Editing the shopping items.
+3. Completing the shopping items.
-We need a means of adding shopping items to a shopping list, editing the shopping items, completing the shopping items, and deleting shopping items from the shopping list.
+4. Deleting shopping items from the shopping list.

 ## Acceptance Criteria